satyam-bhardwaj/random_riffs/README.md

 # random_riffs
-Generate a (long) sequence of random frequencies.
+Generates a .wav file containing a sequence of normally distributed random frequencies.
+You can specify tempo and subdivision which define the note duration.
+Tone somewhat resembles a bass guitar but can changed by modifying the combination of sine waves.